rkarlsba/datedist/README.md

 ## Synopsis

-datedist is used to distribute files, typically photos or other media files, to subdirectories named YYYY/MM/DD, also allowing other resolutions (only months, or added date etc)
+datedist.pl is used to distribute files, typically photos or other media files, to subdirectories named YYYY/MM/DD, also allowing other resolutions (only months, or added date etc)

 ## Motivation